Scales of Justice (novel): Reception

 Francis Iles wrote a very positive review for The Sunday Times: "Miss Ngaio Marsh might be said to be now occupying the throne regrettably vacated by Miss Dorothy L. Sayers, in that she brings the true detective story closer to the straightforward novel than any other woman writer.
 Her work, in fact, is as nearly flawless as makes no odds.
 Character, plot, wit, good writing, sound technique: all are there, together with that final requirement of the detective-story writer, ability to bamboozle the reader."
 He saluted Scales of Justice as "right up to sample, with a most ingenious fishy clue (which is far from being a red herring), a nice country setting, and a bevy of well-assorted characters of whom one, Nurse Kettle, seemed to me quite brilliantly drawn".

 The review in The Illustrated London News was more mixed: "This is a fishy problem all through: and in the early stages it is masterly and delightful.
 But I have come to regard Chief-Inspector Alleyn as a fatal handicap."
 Milward Kennedy in The Manchester Guardian mentioned the book dismissively in an overview of contemporary British crime fiction.
 Whereas "Twenty-five years ago the trend was towards a professional realism in detection", Kennedy noted a move towards whodunits set abroad or in the historical past; he cited Scales of Justice as one of several recent crime novels that "achieve the same effect by staginess of setting".

 Television adaptation and accusations of snobbism

 This novel was adapted in 1994 for the television series The Inspector Alleyn Mysteries, with Patrick Malahide as Roderick Alleyn, Elizabeth Spriggs as Lady Lacklander and Frances Barber as Mrs Cartarette.

-It is interesting that, according to Marsh's first biographer Margaret Lewis, a proposed and abandoned 1955 BBC radio adaptation has the reader's filed note: "we should have to eliminate the appalling snobbishness".
-As Dr Lewis justly comments, "a truer reading of the novel would be that the appalling snobbishness is accurately depicted and firmly ridiculed by the author".
+According to Marsh's first biographer Margaret Lewis, a proposed and abandoned 1955 BBC radio adaptation has the reader's filed note: "we should have to eliminate the appalling snobbishness".
+Dr Lewis counters that, "a truer reading of the novel would be that the appalling snobbishness is accurately depicted and firmly ridiculed by the author".